 Weed growing in Ohio is not just optimal for the patient.
 Anyone who enjoys getting high every once in a while can benefit from the state’s decriminalized weed policy.
 With a 100 gram limit, anyone can grow a decent amount of weed without worrying about getting arrested.
 By purchasing a few high yielding plants, the Ohio home weed grower, will have enough to share.

 Speaking of sharing, if you’d like to share some of your harvest, but are concerned about being called a drug dealer, don’t be- the occasional weed share in Ohio is also decriminalized .
-A gift of 20 grams or less is a misdemeanor of $150 if caught.
+A gift of 20 grams or less is a misdemeanor and fine of $150 if caught.
 So, remember, keep it small and keep it free.

 Growing in Ohio